mwmlln/shinju_select/README.md

   * Product management page

     This page is restricted to the site administrator and is used for adding a new product.
-    Currenty only product infomation without images can be created.
-Images need to be uploaded in the admin page where product section is custmized for product and images upload at the same time.
+Currently only product information without images can be created.
+Images need to be uploaded in the admin page where product section is customized for product and images upload at the same time.

   * Register page

-    User can easily register with thier email addess in this page.
+    User can easily register with their email address in this page.
 Verification email will be sent to registered email address and users need to verify the email address before the account is activated

   * Login page